-Enjoy Canada’s foremost illumination festival in Niagara Falls as we capture the magic of the holiday season!
-Our season is now open, the lights are on nightly until January 10, 2021.
+Enjoy Canada’s foremost illumination festival in Niagara Falls as we capture the magic of the winter season!

-The Ontario Power Generation Winter Festival of Lights was founded 37 years ago in 1982.
-Today we are proud to be Canada’s largest illumination festival and the premiere illumination festival in North America, attracting over 1.8 million visitors and 450 motor coaches annually.
+The Niagara Falls Winter Festival of Lights was founded in 1982.
+Today we are proud to be Canada’s largest illumination festival and the premiere illumination festival in North America, attracting over 1 million visitors annually.

-The Winter Festival of Lights was founded in 1982 by a partnership consisting of the Niagara Falls Canada Visitor and Convention Bureau (now known as Niagara Falls Tourism), the City of Niagara Falls, The Niagara Parks Commission and a number of private businesses in Niagara’s tourism sector.
+The Winter Festival of Lights was founded in 1982 by a partnership between the Niagara Falls Canada Visitor and Convention Bureau (now known as Niagara Falls Tourism), the City of Niagara Falls, the Niagara Parks Commission and a number of private businesses in Niagara Falls’ tourism sector.

 The Festival was created as a way to extend what had (for more than a century) been a summers-only tourism season in Niagara Falls.
 During its first season, the Festival had a small collection of lighting displays located near the Falls, drawing a respectable 250,000 visitors.
 Each year the Festival displays were expanded and audiences grew larger, quickly making a visit to Niagara Falls an annual winter tradition for family and friends.